 Manitoulin Island is a destination that keeps drawing us back.
 Since we first visited the island as a day trip from Tobermory, we’ve visited Manitoulin at least 10 times.
 This magical Ontario destination is quiet, peaceful, and beautiful.
 But it’s the sheer number of amazing things to do on Manitoulin Island that keep pulling us back in.

 Manitoulin Island is located on Lake Huron in Northern Ontario.
 Beyond being the largest island in a freshwater lake in the world.
 It is also home to the largest lake within an island within a lake in the world.
 AND the largest island within a lake, within an island within a lake in the world!
-For those looking for things to do in Manitoulin Island, we have you covered.
-We have been to the island several times, and list some of our favorite attractions, eateries and day trips on Manitoulin Island.
+With all of those weird and wonderful world records, discovering what to do in Manitoulin Island has become a mission of our near yearly visits.

 How to Get to Manitoulin Island

 If you’re thinking of driving from Toronto to Manitoulin Island, you could do it as a day trip, but it would be a long one.
 It involves a 3-hour drive north to Tobermory, Ontario.
 Next is a 2-hour ride on the Chi Cheemaun Ferry to get to the southernmost point of Manitoulin Island, South Baymouth.
 If you’re visiting Manitoulin from central or Southern Ontario, consider making it part of a multiday adventure that will really give you the chance to understand what makes this island such a special place.

 You can also access Manitoulin Island via the famous swing bridge through the island’s largest town, Little Current near Sudbury.
 This is a popular route for those coming from Sudbury, Sault Ste.
 Marie, and Thunder Bay.
 It’s also popular for those who want to avoid the HWY 10 traffic or deal with wait times for the Chi Cheemaun Ferry.